 To improve strength of quadriceps, try a mini-squat, but don’t forget to use the 7 different foot positions!
 This exercise reaches the pelvis behind the body.
 By using the varied foot positions, the quadriceps muscle fibers are not only strengthened in the up and down orientation, but also in lateral and rotational segments.

 Get stronger using exercises that feel good!
-Join Jeanmarie as she coaches you how to move in a comfortable range and get better results.
+Join Jeanmarie and Laurie Denomme, Founder of WECOACH Workouts, as they coach you how to move in a comfortable range and get better results.

 - Reduce pain and stiffness using gentle hip movements and reaching combinations.

 - Improve lower body strength for stronger knees and hips.

 - Step and reach in 6 directions to improve core strength and balance.